ihmcroboticsdocs/simulation-construction-set/websitedocs/docs/01-creating-links.md

 *Eleven example shapes.
 Coordinate systems are located at the origin of each shape.*

 ### 1. Create a new package with the name linkExamples
-  This should have the same folder structure that you used in the [Pendulum Example].
+  This should have the same folder structure that you used in the Pendulum Example.
   Your new `linkExamples` package should be within your `us.ihmc.exampleSimulations` package.

 ### 2. Add the class LinkExamplesSimulation